This luxurious smoked fish can be used in recipes as well as enjoyed straight from the pack in slices. We have inspiration, from soup to sushi.

-Potted fish is a vastly underrated starter - it's traditionally made with crab, shrimps or mackerel, but a mix of both smoked and fresh salmon works a treat.
+Potted fish is a vastly underrated starter, traditionally made with crab, shrimps or mackerel.
+But a mix of both smoked and fresh salmon works a treat.
 Mary Cadogan's version is a little like a paté in that the fish is flaked until fine and it's spreadable.
-Pour the melted butter and lemon over the salmon and leave to set until a bright yellow hard layer has formed over the top- divine!
+Pour the melted butter and lemon over the salmon and leave to set until a bright yellow hard layer has formed over the top.
+Divine!

 Potted fresh & smoked salmon

-Experiment with filling flavours by combining your smoked salmon foundation with matching ingredients like dill, capers, cream and red onion.
-Serve with crispy salad and flavoured crème fraÎche - try adding wholegrain mustard, horseradish or lemon juice and black pepper.
+Bake an indulgent tart combining smoked salmon with dill and cream, and experiment with a few capers and some sliced red onion.
+Serve with crispy salad and flavoured crème fraÎche and try adding wholegrain mustard, horseradish or lemon juice and black pepper.

 Salmon, dill & potato tart